Everything you need to plan your trip – A list of all the top tourist attractions and things to do in Edinburgh

 A good option if you were wondering what to do in Edinburgh on a rainy day.
 And to be quite frank with you, it does rain quite a lot in Scotland.
 If you are still wondering what to pack, check out my comprehensive packing list for Scotland.

 7. Calton Hill

 Calton Hill is a photographer’s dream.
-There are a couple of ancient monuments here which form an imposing foreground for the picture perfect cityscape.
-On a rainy day, you might option to go here in the evening and see the city lights instead!
+There are a couple of ancient monuments here which form an imposing foreground for the picture-perfect cityscape.
+On a rainy day, you might opt to go here in the evening and see the city lights instead!

 Pro tip: Visit during the Beltane Fire Festival on April 30.
 Truly spectacular, but get your tickets in advance.